GabrielPradoAffonso/2-App-React-Native/README.md

 ## Contributions 👩‍💻👨‍💻

 Contributions are welcome!
-If you find bugs, have suggestions for improvements, or want to add new features, please open an [issue](https://github.com/your-username/orgs-hooks/issues) or submit a [pull request](https://github.com/your-username/orgs-hooks/pulls).
+If you find bugs, have suggestions for improvements, or want to add new features, please open an issues or submit a pull request.

 Feel free to explore, learn, and contribute to OrgsHooks.
 Happy coding!